xeraa/cms-security/README.md

 ### Interpretation

 * WordPress only had a single serious vulnerability (in case I interpreted that correctly) -- impressive.
-* Drupal did also well, only the percentage is a little higher due to the low number of overall issues.
+* MODX and ExpressionEngine follow closely, each having only two serious issues.
+However, their percentage is higher due to the low number of overall issues.
+* Drupal and SilverStripe did also well, having a severe issue every six to eight months on overage.
+* Joomla, while having the most vulnerabilities overall, did very well with serious ones (meaning it had few of those).
 * In contrast to the first two, TYPO3 appeared to not do well at all.
 It has by far most serious vulnerabilities both in absolute numbers and the percentage.
 However, I would attribute part of the difference compared to the other projects to TYPO3's stricter rating of vulnerabilities.
-One should probably add a CVSS comparison to Drupal to get a more balanced result.
+One should probably add a CVSS comparison with another project to get a more balanced result.
-* Joomla, while having the most vulnerabilities overall, did very well with serious ones (meaning it had few of those).
-* SilverStripe seems to be floating somewhere between the other projects, neither being exceptionally good or bad.

 ## Conclusion
 What did we learn?
-I think all projects are doing a pretty good job overall.
+I think all projects are doing a pretty decent job overall.
 There are differences, but if you factor in LOC, features,… the projects are more similar than I would have expected.

+While the security standards themselves seem to be solid, I would wish for better reporting and announcements.
+This is mainly true for MODX and ExpressionEngine, but to some extent also for WordPress.

 Will I take back my initial comment on TYPO3?
 Not really.
 While 2011 has been much better than 2010, I am still not too impressed with their numbers -- sorry!
 Having said that, it is hard or nearly impossible to have a totally fair comparison.